geopm/geopm/service/docs/source/docu.rst

 MSR Signals and controls
 ^^^^^^^^^^^^^^^^^^^^^^^^

-Document MSRs in their respective ``msr_data_*.json`` files.
-Use the ``geopm-msr-json`` directive to insert the formatted documentation from a json definition into a ``rst`` file.
-For example:
+MSRs should be documented in their related ``msr_data_*.json`` file.
+Apply the ``geopm-msr-json`` to extract the formatted documentation from a JSON definition into a ``rst`` file.
+See the examples below:

 .. code-block:: rst
-   :caption: Render all MSRs in a json file
+   :caption: All MSRs in a json file

    .. geopm-msr-json:: ../json_data/msr_data_arch.json

 .. code-block:: rst
-   :caption: Render only signals from a json file
+   :caption: Only signals from a json file

    .. geopm-msr-json:: ../json_data/msr_data_arch.json
       :no-controls:

 .. code-block:: rst
-   :caption: Render only controls from a json file
+   :caption: Only controls from a json file

    .. geopm-msr-json:: ../json_data/msr_data_arch.json
       :no-signals:

-If you need to modify the output format of the ``geopm-msr-json`` directive, edit the ``GeopmMsrJson`` class in the ``service/docs/source/_ext/geopm_rst_extensions.py`` Sphinx extension.
+To change the output format of the ``geopm-msr-json`` directive, revise the ``GeopmMsrJson`` class in the ``service/docs/source/_ext/geopm_rst_extensions.py`` Sphinx extension.

 Aliases
 -------
-The IOGroup specific chapter 7 pages should document how the high level alias relates to the signals or controls provided by said IOGroup.
+The Chapter 7 pages particular to IOGroup should describe how the high-level alias corresponds to the signals or controls provided by that IOGroup.
-Use the following code as an example for 1-to-1 mappings:
+This is an example of a direct 1-to-1 mapping:

 .. code-block:: rst

    ``CPU_FREQUENCY_MAX_AVAIL``
-       Maps to ``MSR::TURBO_RATIO_LIMIT:MAX_RATIO_LIMIT_0``
+       Corresponds to ``MSR::TURBO_RATIO_LIMIT:MAX_RATIO_LIMIT_0``

-That block will render as follows:
+It will display as:

 ``CPU_FREQUENCY_MAX_AVAIL``
-    Maps to ``MSR::TURBO_RATIO_LIMIT:MAX_RATIO_LIMIT_0``
+    Corresponds to ``MSR::TURBO_RATIO_LIMIT:MAX_RATIO_LIMIT_0``

-If the alias does not directly map, then a further explanation of how the alias is implemented is provided in the IOGroup specific page.
+If the alias does not have a straightforward mapping, then an expanded explanation of how the alias is implemented should be provided in the IOGroup specific page.

-The :doc:`geopm_pio(7) <geopm_pio.7>` page should document the high level alias in detail with full sentences.
-Use the following code as an example:
+The :doc:`geopm_pio(7) <geopm_pio.7>` page should explain the high-level alias in full sentence descriptions.
+Here's an example:

 .. code-block:: rst

    ``CPU_FREQUENCY_MAX_AVAIL``
-       Maximum processor frequency.
+       Maximum available processor frequency.

-That block will render as follows:
+It will render as:

 ``CPU_FREQUENCY_MAX_AVAIL``
-    Maximum processor frequency.
+    Maximum available processor frequency.

 Examples
 --------
-See the following pages for examples of the style to follow:
+For style reference, consult the following pages:

 :doc:`geopm_pio_profile(7) <geopm_pio_profile.7>`,
 :doc:`geopm_pio(3) <geopm_pio.3>`,